JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 Familiarize yourself with what the conference is about and what kinds of talks they tend to include:

 -   Thoroughly read their website
--   Follow the conference and any organizers you can find on whatever social media you use
+-   Follow the conference and any organizers you can find on any social media you use
 -   Watch talks from the most recent 1-2 iterations of the event

-You wouldn't believe how many talk submissions CFPs get that are clearly low quality copy & paste, only barely suitable -if at all- for the conference's intended subject matter.
+You wouldn't believe how many talk submissions CFPs get that are clearly low quality copy & paste, only barely suitable -if at all- for the conference's intended subject matter. 🙃

 ## 3. Determine Topic Matches

-Now that you have a feel for what the conference is looking for, try to see what areas of work you've spent time in match up with what they could look for.
+Now that you have a feel for what the conference is looking for, try to recall your areas of work that match.
-This doesn't have to be some amazing cutting-edge novel idea: just something you think attendees might want to know about.
+You don't need to present some amazing cutting-edge novel idea: just information you think attendees might want to know about.

 A few examples of topic match areas I've seen come up frequently are: